andreisperid/E-TKT/docs/diy/assembly/09_finish.md

 ![_DSC0634](https://user-images.githubusercontent.com/15098003/196263500-3cde12ea-d3ac-4631-a36d-465e85e29a77.jpg)

 1. slide the M_top_wheel_cover into the J_top;
-2. use 2x m3x10 screws to lightly touch the bearing;
+2. use 2x m3x10 screws to lightly touch the bearing, but we will finish tightening them on the final step;

 ## D_pillar